Skip to main content

 </ContentPage>

-Assign a command bar to a child page.
-It is rendered in the navigation bar area when that page is at the top of the stack.
+Create a custom command bar and assign it to a target page.
+It is rendered within the navigation bar area when the target page is at the top of the stack.

 <CommandBar.PrimaryCommands>